asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-4/lesson-2/_index.md

 We will start creating our application with the actor that is at the top of the actor hierarchy.
 This actor will be called `PlaybackActor ()`.
 It will be responsible directly for playing movies.
 This actor will have two child actors.
 The first child actor called `UserCoordinatorActor()` is responsible for creating one or more `Useractors()`.

-We create an instance of ' UserActor()` for each end-user who watches the movie.
-We created the initial version of `UserActor () ' in the previous module.
+We create an instance of `UserActor()` for each end-user who watches the movie.
+We created the initial version of `UserActor ()` in the previous module.

 ![](../../images/4_2_1.png)